davidcereal/Important_Political_Entities_Finder/README.md

 You can specify how many articles to scrape in the config.py file.
 The default is set to 100.

 #### If you do not have a Foreign Affairs magazine subscription
 If you don't have a subscription, you can still run the web-app.
 I have scraped 100 articles and preprocessed them.
-This way, you can skip the scraping and processing, and go straight to running the web-app on flask.
+This way, you can skip the scraping and processing and go straight to running the web app on flask.
 To do this, skip to
 **Run the app without scraping new data**, in instruction #6.

 ## 4. Install google's chromedriver: